 - Key Concepts in Material Culture and Design History: interpreting objects and spaces

 - Design, Display and Exhibition: focussing on a different Dublin postcode every year and working towards a public exhibition of student research

 - Modernity, Modernism and Design

-The Secret Life of Objects
+The Secret Lives of Objects

-The Secret Lives of Objects is a publication from an exhibition and symposium produced by NCAD MA Design History and Material Culture students in collaboration with the Little Museum of Dublin.
+The Secret Lives of Objects is a publication from an exhibition and symposium produced by NCAD MA Design History and Material Culture students in 2016 in collaboration with the Little Museum of Dublin.
 It includes case studies of everyday objects designed, made or consumed in Dublin over the past 100 years including a milk bottle, a hair-dryer, a chocolate box and a postcard and is available to read here.

 The programme is open to graduates with an honours degree award of 2.2 or higher, or an equivalent academic or professional qualification in a relevant discipline.
 The College also takes into consideration prior learning and experience.

 English language requirements: students who have not been educated through English must show proof of achieving IELTS 6.5 (with a minimum of 6 in the writing section on the Academic Version) or an equivalent score in another accepted test.

 We welcome graduates from a wide variety of backgrounds, including but not limited to: design, fine art or architectural practice; art history; history; archaeology; sociology; politics; economics; literature; film studies; theatre studies and communications.

 Applicants should have an undergraduate degree (minimum level 2nd Class Honours or equivalent) but the College will consider applications from holders of diplomas (minimum level 2nd Class Honours or equivalent) in a relevant discipline.